 Must all my application materials arrive before the application deadline?

-Applicants are recommended to submit all application materials by December 14, 2021 for early consideration for graduate school fellowships.
+Applicants are recommended to submit all application materials by December 12, 2023 for early consideration for graduate school fellowships.
 The earlier a file is complete, the earlier a formal decision can be made concerning admission.
-We recognize that official GRE scores are often reported after these deadlines, and applications containing unofficial GRE scores will be considered for admission if they are otherwise complete; however, admission will not be offered until official GRE scores are received.
-We also recognize that the submission of recommendation letters are outside of the applicants’ control; students are strongly encouraged to verify that the required 3 recommendation letters have been received by the application deadline.
+We recognize that the submission of recommendation letters are outside of the applicants’ control; students are strongly encouraged to verify that the required 3 recommendation letters have been received by the application deadline.
 Applications that do not contain all required materials will not be considered for admission.